juanmiguelnz/aws-sap-c01/💾 storage/RDS.md

 *

 ## Multi-AZ
-* Synchronous replication between the primary instance and the stand-by replica *
+* SYNCHRONOUS replication between the primary instance and the stand-by replica *

 ## Backups